ptavaressilva/MERN_app_CI-CD_pipeline/README.md

 - [x] The application must be containerized
 - [x] The application must communicate with a database
-- [x] Containers must be managed with an orchestrator
+- [x] Containers must be managed by an orchestrator
 - [ ] It must be possible to test the pipeline locally (e.g. not require a cloud provider account)
 - [ ] Pushing to master must trigger a pipeline that terminates with a deployment to production (Continuous Delivery)
 - [ ] The pipeline must include Development, Staging and Production environments